Louis XIV Victory Monument: Monument proper

 At the center of the square, the monument itself stood and consisted of three sections: a base with larger-than-life bronze statues of prisoners and military spoils; a square pedestal with four bronze reliefs commemorating specific events; and a colossal gilded statue of Louis XIV in coronation robe, trampling on Cerberus, with an allegory of Victory standing behind him on a globe and holding a laurel wreath above his head.
 The statue was more than four meters high, and the entire monument's total height was about 12 meters.
-The monument included numerous celebratory inscriptions, including a main dedicace in Latin on the front which read Viro Immortali ("To the Immortal Man"), an unambiguous reference to Louis.
+The monument included numerous celebratory inscriptions, including a main dedication in Latin on the front which read Viro Immortali ("To the Immortal Man"), an unambiguous reference to Louis.

 Each of the four prisoners simultaneously evoked an age of life and a specific emotion, and was also widely understood to refer to a vanquished nation: youth / hope / Spain; adulthood / rebellion / Holland; middle age / grief / Brandenburg; and old age / despondency / the Holy Roman Empire.
 The link with European states, however, was not made entirely explicit.
-Three of the figures were easy to identify as they represented France's main adversaries of the time, but the forth one, now understood as representing Brandenburg, has been misinterpreted variously in the past as the Duchy of Savoy or the Ottoman Empire.
+Three of the figures were easy to identify as they represented France's main adversaries of the time, but the fourth one, now understood as representing Brandenburg, has been misinterpreted variously in the past as the Duchy of Savoy or the Ottoman Empire.
 Between them were scattered broken weapons and military emblems, including an imperial ensign that anachronistically combines the SPQR motto of Ancient Rome with the double-headed eagle of the Holy Roman Empire.